create3000/x_ite/docs/_posts/components/RigidBodyPhysics/Contact.md

 The body1 and *body2* fields specify two top-level nodes that should be evaluated in the physics model as a single set of interactions with respect to each other.

-## Description
+## Information

 ### Hint

-- Each Contact node contains two RigidBody (containerField='body1,body2') and two CollidableShape or CollidableOffset nodes (containerField='geometry1,geometry2').
+- Each Contact node contains two RigidBody nodes (containerField='body1' and containerField='body2') as well as two CollidableShape or CollidableOffset nodes (containerField='geometry1' and containerField='geometry2').

 ### Warning

-- Contact nodes are transient and can only occur at run time, not in saved X3D files.
+- Contact nodes are transient and can only occur at run time.
+It is an error to define this transient node in an X3D file.

 ## External Links